Ian Abercrombie

 Ian Abercrombie (11 September 1934 – 26 January 2012) was an English actor.
-He was best known for playing Justin Pitt (Elaine Benes' boss) during the sixth season of Seinfeld.
+He was best known for playing Elaine's boss during the sixth season of Seinfeld.
 He also played Alfred Pennyworth on Birds of Prey, Rupert Cavanaugh (Ian Hainsworth's butler) in Desperate Housewives, Professor Crumbs in Wizards of Waverly Place, and Palpatine in Star Wars: The Clone Wars.

 Early life

 Abercrombie was born on 11 September 1934 in Grays, Essex, England.
 He began his career as a dancer during World War II.
 After his footwork years during which he earned bronze, silver and gold medals in stage dancing, he performed in London, Scotland, Ireland, and the Netherlands.
 He moved to the United States at age 17.

 He made his American stage debut in 1951 in a production of Stalag 17 with Jason Robards and Jules Munshin.
 Many plays in summer stock, regional, and off-Broadway followed in a variety of theatrical offerings, from revues to Shakespeare (in a particularly low period, he worked as a magician's assistant for $10 a performance).

 In 1957, he was drafted into the United States Army and stationed in West Germany as part of Special Services, where he directed the continental premiere of Separate Tables.

 In the United States, he went to California for a backers' audition, which went nowhere, but he began a long film and television career.
 He received awards for his work in Sweet Prince with Keir Dullea; Teeth 'N'smiles; A Doll's House with Linda Purl; and The Arcata Promise, opposite Anthony Hopkins.
 He received acclaim for the one-man show Jean Cocteau—A Mirror Image.